Dean E. Wolfe: Bishop of Kansas

+Vice President, House of Bishops

+From June 2009 to January 2017, Wolfe served three terms as Vice President of the House of Bishops of The Episcopal Church.

 Rector of St. Bartholomew's

-In 2016, Wolfe was elected as rector of St. Bartholomew's Church in New York City and accepted on November 13, 2016.
+In 2016, Wolfe was called as rector of St. Bartholomew's Church in New York City and accepted on November 13, 2016.
 He commenced his ministry on February 5, 2017, and was formally installed as the 13th rector by the Bishop of New York, Andrew M. L. Dietsche, on June 9, 2017.
+He provides leadership to one of the largest Episcopal parishes in the city.